Skip to main content

 All deer must be scored by an official measurer.
 Visit our website at dep.nj.gov/njfw/hunting/outstanding-white-tailed-deer-program/ for program background, rules, score/entry forms plus a list of official measurers.
 (See page bottom at Entering the Outstanding Deer Program.)

 Weight categories recognize exceptional body size as determined by the field-dressed weight, all vitals removed.
 See chart for minimum eligible weights.
 Bucks must be weighed on a certified scale† (no truck scales**) with the weighmaster’s signature on a letterhead receipt or on the entry form, available on our website.
-Does must be weighed either on a Fish and Wildlife regional office scale or on a certified scale with signature proof, as above.
+Does must be weighed either on a NJ Fish & Wildlife regional office scale or on a certified scale with signature proof, as above.

 Taxidermy Mounts of New Jersey's Outstanding Deer Program Winners